binaryJAZZ/CelestEd/README.md

 To move around the map, use W-A-S-D as though they were the arrow keys, with W == up, S == down, and A & D == left & right.
 One key press will move you one tile in any direction.

+You can also move *much faster* by holding down the SPACE bar and clicking and dragging across the entire screen.
+This is obviously less accurate, but more convenient sometimes.

 To change the zoom level, press "-" to zoom out and "+" to zoom in.

 ### Options ###